ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/99b-quiz-growth-rates.md

 - [ ] $64n$

 ::: hints
 - This problem has an exponential growth rate.
-The behavior of an exponential growth rate is different from a polynomial growth rate.
+The behaviour of an exponential growth rate is different from a polynomial growth rate.
 - With a polynomial growth rate, a faster computer leads to a new problem size that is bigger by some factor multiplied by